The Stranger Mortality Quotes

 That way I can be there for the vigil and come back tomorrow night.
 I asked my boss for two days off and there was no way he was going to refuse me with an excuse like that.
 But he wasn’t too happy about it.
 I even said, "It’s not my fault."
 (1.1.2)

-Considering that death is the linchpin of Meursault’s big revelation at the end of the text, this is a rather casual treatment of the matter.
+Considering that death is the linchpin of Meursault’s big ol' revelation at the end of the text, this is a pretty casual treatment of death.
 He obviously has a long way to go.
 123 pages, to be exact.

 She said, "If you go slowly, you risk getting sunstroke.
 But if you go too fast, you work up a sweat and then catch a chill inside the church."
 She was right.
 There was no way out.
 (1.1.27)